metillwick/GoNow/README.md

 ###### Libraries
 This website uses both the minified versions of Bootstrap 3.3.7 for responsiveness and jQuery 3.3.1.
 Using Bootstrap 4 may affect the site.

-## Contributions
+## Credits
+GoNow is founded by Collin Wyler.
 Designs were created by graphic designer Cody Fenske.
 Hire him here: http://codyfenskedesign.co/.

-## Credits
-GoNow is founded by Collin Wyler.